DaGeRe/precision-experiments/README.md

 * `de.precision.AddTest_NoGC` (default)
 * `de.precision.RAMTest_NoGC`
 * `de.precision.SysoutTest_NoGC`
-The `$diffsize` defines the count of operations (i.e. Add, RAM-reservation or System.out.println-operations) that the slower and faster version of the test differ by.
+The `$diffsize` defines the count of operations (i.e. Add, RAM-reservation or System.out.println-operations) that the slower and faster commit of the test differ by.

 You might specify
 * the count of VM starts by the parameter `$VMs`,